djangodeployment/django-deployment-book/05-static-files.rst

    STATIC_ROOT = '/var/cache/$DJANGO_PROJECT/static/'
    STATIC_URL = '/static/'

-Remember that after each change to your settings you need to recompile:
+Remember that after each change to your settings you should, in theory,
+recompile:

 .. code-block:: bash

    /opt/$DJANGO_PROJECT/venv/bin/python -m compileall \
        /etc/opt/$DJANGO_PROJECT

+It's not really a big deal if you forget to recompile, but we will deal with that later.

 **Second**, create directory ``/var/cache/$DJANGO_PROJECT/static/``: